 Wino announced the full-time return of THE OBSESSED in March 2016 and the band’s official signing to Relapse Records to record the follow up to The Church Within.
 The new lineup originally consisted of Spirit Caravan bassist Dave Sherman and Wino’s longtime friend and former road crew member Brian Costantino (Drums).
 On October 31, 2016, Wino announced that The Obsessed will test the waters on 4 final shows of 2016 by adding Bruce Falkinburg on Bass and Seraphim on Guitar, making this the first time in over 35 years that the Obsessed have been a four piece band.

-Now in 2017, THE OBSESSED unleashed Sacred, the band’s first studio album in over 20 years.
+THE OBSESSED unleashed Sacred on April 8, 2017, the band’s first studio album in over 20 years.
 With renewed energy and purpose, THE OBSESSED sounds heavier and more relevant than ever before.
 On Sacred, the band doubles down on enormous, heaving riffs and pummeling low-end across 12 tracks of eternal doom.
 Rounded out by Wino’s lyrical honesty and iconic throaty vocals, Sacred is an album that further pushes THE OBSESSED into the annals of heavy metal history, well worth the two-plus decade wait.

-The Power Trio featuring Wino, Brian Costantino & Reid Raley will Headline tour April-May, September-October.
-Including playing their set at California Jam 2017
+The Power Trio featuring Wino, Brian Costantino & Reid Raley Headline toured in April-May, September-October of 2017.
+Including playing their set at California Jam 2017.
+Also, towards the end of 2017 The Obsessed supported Clutch along with The Devin Townsend Project.

 1980 - Present